 III.
 THE FIVE FORMS OF GOD’S JUDGMENT

-Five forms of God’s judgment are repeatedly mentioned in the Bible.
-They are as follows:
+The five forms of God’s judgment repeatedly mentioned in the Bible are as follows:

-The last two forms of God’s wrath on the above sidebar are what I’d like to examine in specificity this week, and carefully evaluate in terms of a more thorough biblical understanding of each of these two specific forms of God’s wrath, in regards to answering the posed question, “Is God Judging America Today?”
-In contrast to the need for an increased biblical understanding of the above two, is cataclysmic wrath: It is not in need of biblical analysis to ascertain if it is readily apparent in the world today or not.1
+In this study we will examine the last two forms of God’s wrath to answer the posed question, “Is God Judging America Today?”
+My goal is to carefully evaluate each of these two specific forms of God’s wrath in terms of a more thorough biblical understanding.
+In contrast to the need for an increased biblical understanding of the above two is cataclysmic wrath; it is not in need of biblical analysis to ascertain whether it is readily apparent in the world today.1

 IV.
 THE FIVE IDENTIFIERS OF NO. 4: FORSAKING WRATH

-This is also referred to by theologians as the wrath of abandonment.
-In Romans 1:18– 32 notice the following five identifying characteristics that surface when God pulls back and allows a person or group of people to go in the way of their wicked desires.
-I.e., God no longer restrains the fallen nature of man as He usually does.
+This fourth wrath is also referred to by theologians as “the wrath of abandonment.”
+In Romans 1:18–32, notice the following five identifying characteristics that surface when God pulls back and allows a person or a group of people to exercise the unrestrained fallen nature of man.

 “But My people did not listen to My voice, and Israel did not obey Me.
 So I gave them over to the stubbornness of their heart, to walk in their own devices.”

-A third illustration (now from the New Testament) in addition to Romans chapter 12, which follows, is when God the Father placed the sins of the world on the shoulders of His Son, so as to be a substitute for sinners.
-In remaining separated from sin, God the Father in essence abandoned His Son on the Cross.
+A third illustration (now from the New Testament [NT]) in addition to Romans chapter 12, which follows, takes place when God the Father placed the sins of the world on the shoulders of His Son, so as to be a substitute for sinners.
+In remaining separated from sin, God the Father, in essence, abandoned His Son on the cross.
 Jesus replied accordingly, “Why have You forsaken Me?”
-(Mark 15:34; cf. 2 Corinthians 5:21).
+(Mark 15:34b; cf. 2 Corinthians 5:21).

 The next recognizable characteristic of God’s forsaking wrath is:

-Man is created in the image of God whereas the remainder of the created order is not (Genesis 1:26).
-Therefore mankind is separate, special and superior as it relates to all God has made.
-It explicitly follows from Genesis 1:26 that mankind is not equal or subservient to all that God has created; conversely he has preeminence over creation and the environment.
+Man is created in the image of God, whereas the remainder of the created order is not (Genesis 1:26).
+Therefore, mankind is separate, special, and superior as it relates to all God has made.
+It explicitly follows from Genesis 1:26 that mankind is not equal or subservient to all that God has created; conversely, man has preeminence over creation and the environment.
 Properly understood, God has appointed man to be His steward over the earth.

-Clearly indicative of God’s forsaking wrath is when the abandoned serve the creature rather than the creator.
+Clearly indicative of God’s forsaking wrath is the instance where the abandoned serve the creature rather than the Creator.
 See my previous studies on the religion of environmentalism at capmin.org/biblestudies that detail this aberration.
 Notice the next indicator:

 Indicative of forsaking wrath is a proclivity toward lesbianism and homosexuality.

-In this next portion of the passage Scripture indicates the direct result—what is secured—is a depraved mind.
-When restraint is absent this is what God gives people over to.
-Notice what this passage teaches: The things that are not proper stem from and are a result of depraved minds (adokimos) which means “Not standing the test.”
+In this next portion of the passage, Scripture indicates the direct result— that which is secured—is a depraved mind.
+When restraint is absent, this is what God gives people over to.
+Notice what this passage teaches: the things that are not proper stem from and are a result of depraved minds (adokimos), which means, “not standing the test.”
 Adokimos was a term referring to metals that did not stand the test due to impurities.
-Under close examination they lacked internal fortitude, or integrity.
-Since these metals were rejected, adokimos came to mean that which is worthless and useless.
+Under close examination, these metals lacked internal fortitude or integrity.
+Since these metals were rejected, adokimos came to mean “that which is worthless and useless.”

-It’s not as if depraved minds do not know the right things to do.
-Later, in chapter two of Romans, the Holy Spirit reiterates the principles of this lesson’s first point: “They show the work of the law written on their hearts, their conscience bearing witness, and their thoughts alternately accusing or else defending them” (2:15).
-Men and women inherently know what are the right and wrong things to do.
-A good understanding of the flow of this passage, and what depravity means is summarized by this thought: the mind that finds God worthless becomes worthless itself.
-It is debauched, deceived, and deserving only of God’s wrath.
-Lastly, in regards to evidences of God’s abandonment in the life of a person is this:
+It’s not as if depraved minds do not know what’s right to do.
+Later, in chapter two of Romans, the Holy Spirit reiterates the principles of this lesson’s first point: they show the work of the Law written in their hearts, their conscience bearing witness and their thoughts alternately accusing or else defending them (2:15).
+Men and women inherently know what is right or wrong.
+A good understanding of the flow of this passage and what depravity means is summarized by this thought: the mind that finds God worthless becomes worthless itself.

 Here is the last of the five characteristics.
-When God is pulling back His restraint, those who practice the aforementioned approve of others who do likewise: “but also give hearty approval to those who practice them” states this passage.
+When God is pulling back His restraint, those who practice the aforementioned degradation approve of others who do likewise, i.e., but also give hearty approval to those who practice them.